yahoo/oss-guide/docs/resources/your_github.md

 ## GitHub Organizations

-Verizon Media open source projects are released on GitHub.com and are published in a [Verizon Media organization managed by the OSPO](../resources/resources-external.md).
+Yahoo open source projects are released on GitHub.com and are published in a [Yahoo organization managed by the OSPO](../resources/resources-external.md).
 Do not publish any content to an organization you created without first consulting the OSPO.
 If you need to claim an organization name for a project we're about to publish, feel free to do so, but consult with the OSPO before publishing anything to it.

 It may be appropriate to publish code to your personal account. e.g. your code (not related to work).
 1. Purely personal projects that have nothing to do with your job.
 (We'll help you determine if this is the case.)
-1. Sample code for a talk at an event not related to Verizon Media.
+1. Sample code for a talk at an event not related to Yahoo.
 1. Unofficial, experimental, or sample code.

-Any code referenced from our documentation or blog post belongs in a [managed Verizon Media organization](../resources/resources-external.md).
-If you're unsure whether a project should be published in a Verizon Media organization or under your personal account, ask us.
+Any code referenced from our documentation or blog post belongs in a [managed Yahoo organization](../resources/resources-external.md).
+If you're unsure whether a project should be published in a Yahoo organization or under your personal account, ask us.

-If you are an Verizon Media organization owner, please complete the organization profile properly.
+If you are an Yahoo organization owner, please complete the organization profile properly.
-1. **Profile**: All Verizon Media organizations are required to have a profile picture with a brand logo, if you need help identifying the proper logo to use, or need to create a new logo for your project, contact the OSPO for help.
+1. **Profile**: All Yahoo organizations are required to have a profile picture with a brand logo, if you need help identifying the proper logo to use, or need to create a new logo for your project, contact the OSPO for help.
 1. **Member Privileges**: Disable the option to allow organization members to create repositories.
 Set Base Permissions to the lowest possible permission level to avoid giving members more access than is required.
 You can always create teams to give people more permissions to specific repos.
 Disable the option to allow members to change repository visibilities for this organization.
 Disable the option to delete or transfer repositories for this organization.
 1. **Security**: Enable the option to require two-factor authentication for everyone in the organization.